mukhendra/Python/README.md

 # Python
-Python is a Scripting Language ,now a days it's have more Demand
+Python is a Scripting Language ,now a days it's have more Demand## !!!!!shell scring is used for python
+Extension is .py
+very large programme
+diwali is favourite festival